 Even if you’re packing for a liveaboard in a tropical destination, you’ll want warmer clothes than you’d think.
 Your core body temperature will drop after completing multiple dives repetitively for a number of days, and the AC on boats can often be cold.

-Hoodies and sweatshirts are a must (bonus points if it’s our super cosy GTS hoodie), as well as jogging bottoms/sweatpants.
-Keeping your head and feet warm is a great way to keep your overall body temperature up, so pack a toasty beanie and a few pairs of warm socks, too.
+Hoodies and sweatshirts are a must, as well as jogging bottoms/sweatpants.
+Keeping your head and feet warm is a great way to keep your overall body temperature up, so pack a toasty GTS beanie (we also have nudibranch and whale shark embroidered beanies!) and a few pairs of warm socks, too.

 Surface Interval Clothing